-BRIEF-Chinook Energy initiates strategic review process to expand Core Montney position
+BRIEF-Chinook Energy initiates strategic review process to expand core montney position

 * Apex Resources Inc files for non-timely 10-Q - SEC filing Source text: (http://bit.ly/2qA8GC8) Further company coverage:

+* Peters & CO.
+Limited engaged by company as its exclusive financial advisor to assist in review

+* Chinook Energy initiates strategic review process to expand core montney position

-* Strategic alternatives may include review of acquisition to expand core Montney asset base, or establish new core of operations
+* Initiated review of strategic alternatives, which may include, review of acquisition opportunities or establish a new core of operations

-* Peters & Co engaged by co as exclusive financial advisor to assist in comprehensive review and analysis of strategic alternatives Source text for Eikon: Further company coverage: (Bengaluru Newsroom: +1 646 223 8780)
+* Peters & Co.
+Will immediately commence broad marketing effort to solicit interest in strategic transactions Source text for Eikon: Further company coverage: (Bengaluru Newsroom +1-646-223-8780)

 * Apex Resources Inc files for non-timely 10-Q - SEC filing Source text: (http://bit.ly/2qA8GC8) Further company coverage: